Thursday, April 23rd, 2026

 Arrival/ Check-In 4:00-8:00 pm

-When you arrive at Johnston Woods Retreat Center on Thursday evening, the communal fire will welcome you to our forest.
-The Woodsong team will warmly greet you and point you in the direction of your cabin.
+When you arrive at the Village at Hawk Creek on Thursday evening, the communal fire will welcome you to our forest.
+The Woodsong team will warmly greet you and point you in the direction of your accomodation.
 You will have time and space to get settled in and explore.
-There are many trails located near the lodge and cabins.
-You can leisurely wander down to the main lake and find a peaceful nook to soak in the surrounding beauty.
+The Village at Hawk Creek is an Appalachian treasure.
+An original pioneer village, curated over the course of 50 years, is now in the care and stewardship of the Woodsong community.
+You can leisurely wander down to the creek, or natural spring, and find a peaceful nook to soak in the surrounding beauty.

 Massage TherapY

 Each person’s mental wellbeing is deeply connected to their embodied wellbeing.
 When you register for Wholly Wild, you may choose to schedule a massage throughout the weekend.
 Openings will be made available starting on Thursday evening.
-We invite you to show kindness to your body in this way through the powerful, healing touch of a caring massage therapist.
-Woodsong is proud to partner with the Massage Institute of Cleveland, and other local massage therapists, for the bodywork offered at Wholly Wild.
+We invite you to show kindness to your body in this way through the powerful, healing touch of a caring massage.
+Woodsong is proud to partner with two licensed massage therapists for the bodywork offered at Wholly Wild.

 Dinner 6:30 PM